DR.

 What the test does is simple: it identifies and quantifies calcium deposits in the walls of the three main coronary arteries.
 Calcium in the coronaries only exists if there is calcified atherosclerotic plaque.
 It is not a false positive.
 It is the fingerprint of a disease that took hold silently, over years, even while your blood tests said "normal."

 The result comes in points, by the Agatston methodology.
-The clinical reading is direct:
+The clinical reading I adopted in preventive practice is direct:

 The datum that reorganizes the conversation